 Our Americas and Europe region is also very important to our business and a significant part of our growth strategy.
-We achieved double-digit local currency sales and Associate growth in Mexico and Canada through market-specific initiatives in 2015, and expect growth in these markets to continue in 2016.
-We also remain focused on customer growth in the United States.
-Our objective for this region in 2016 is centered on increasing the overall number of customers who consistently use USANA products.
+We achieved double-digit constant currency sales growth in Mexico and Canada in 2016, and expect growth in these markets to continue in 2017.
+Although our sales and customer counts have declined in the United States over the last several years, we remain focused on growth in this market.
+Our objective for this region remains centered on increasing the overall number of customers who consistently use USANA products.
 To achieve our objective, we will continue to execute our personalization and brand-awareness strategies and also utilize market-specific promotions and incentives.